 The Westin Riverfront Resort & Spa at Beaver Creek Mountain, Beaver Creek

 I love this property.
 It’s big, beautiful, very “green” and well situated at the base of Beaver Creek Mountain.
 From here, you can easily recreate at both Beaver Creek and Vail.
 It might be hard tearing yourself away from The Westin Riverfront Resort & Spa, since they boast on of the best fitness centers in the Vail Valley.
 And I’m simply crazy about their outdoor saline pool—what a great place for doing laps or just bobbing about.
-I’ve featured this property in Sleek and Sustainable: Two Stellar Colorado Properties, A Pristine Pool Experience in Avon/Beaver Creek, Great Fall Travel in the Rockies, World Cup Adventures: From Yoga to Yowza, Ski In/Ski Out to Great Snow in Colorado, Favorite Restaurant Picks for Frisco, Vail, Beaver Creek and Telluride and Dogs on Vacation and Terrific Spa Experiences in Colorado’s Mountain Towns.
+I’ve featured this property in Sleek and Sustainable: Two Stellar Colorado Properties, A Pristine Pool Experience in Avon/Beaver Creek, Great Fall Travel in the Rockies, World Cup Adventures: From Yoga to Yowza, Ski In/Ski Out to Great Snow in Colorado, Favorite Restaurant Picks for Frisco, Vail, Beaver Creek and Telluride, Dogs on Vacation and Terrific Spa Experiences in Colorado’s Mountain Towns.

 The Innsbruck, Aspen